marktext/marktext/docs/BASICS.md

 ## Getting started

-Mark Text is a realtime preview editor for markdown with various markdown extensions.
-You can simply write and edit text and Mark Text hides all unnecessary syntax elements.
-When you first start Mark Text an empty editor window is shown.
+MarkText is a realtime preview editor for markdown with various markdown extensions.
+You can simply write and edit text and MarkText hides all unnecessary syntax elements.
+When you first start MarkText an empty editor window is shown.
 You can see [key bindings](KEYBINDINGS.md) or command palette (<kbd>CmdOrCtrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) for all available commands or just type `@` to get an overlay with available text elements.
-Mark Text provides a minimal and simple interface and in the next sections you can learn more about the interface and features.
+MarkText provides a minimal and simple interface and in the next sections you can learn more about the interface and features.

 ![](assets/marktext-default.png)